hooperbill/fan-daemon/README.md

-# jetson fan control daemon
+# Jetson Nano fan control daemon
 Fan control daemon for the Nvidia Jetson Nano.
 Written in C++ to reduce the memory usage.

 ## Requirements: